arpyzo/fixed_pipeline_gltest/README.md

 # Fixed pipeline OpenGL test

-Demo application written to learn and experiment with OpenGL features.
+Demo application written to learn and experiment with fixed pipeline OpenGL features.

+## Warning!

+This code is undergoing a major refactoring and will almost certainly give you a headache in its current state.

 ## Demos